cartesi/docs/cartesi-rollups/quickstart.md

 ## Send inputs to the application

-With your application running, you can send inputs by sending transactions with the input payload.

-To send inputs to your application, you have a few options available.
+You have some options available to send inputs to your application.
 The `sunodo send` command is one option that you can use.

 Another option is [Cast](https://book.getfoundry.sh/cast/), a command-line tool enabling you to make Ethereum RPC calls.

-Alternativelly, you can build a custom web interface to input data into your application.
+Additionally, you can build a custom web interface to input data into your application.

 ### Using Sunodo

+Here is how you can send input to your dApp:

 ```shell
 sunodo send